Sorry we couldn't find any matches for

 The obvious trigger for a cash-out refinance is borrowing more than your existing loan balance; however, consolidating debt that was not obtained as part of the original purchase is also considered a cash-out refinance.
 This includes second mortgages or Home Equity Line of Credits opened after you purchased the property.

-There is not a “best” loan program that will be a perfect fit for everyone.
-In determining which loan program is best for you there are several key factors you should consider.
+There is not a “most effective” loan program that will be a perfect fit for everyone.
+In determining which loan program is good for you there are several key factors you should consider.
 Please review the following questions and ask yourself how they apply to you.
 Your answers will help us help you determine how to proceed.
 The questions are as follows:

 There are many other questions to consider.
 If you are unsure of which program is right for you, one of our loan specialists will be able to assist you in making your decision.